rimian/events/README.md

 * The date time format can be parsed by `DateTime`
 * 24 hour time is used
 * The start date is before the end date
+* The dates can be in the past and the future
 * It's a local time zone.
 * The events only have attributes: start and end dates.
 * The list of events is formatted correctly